Microwave filtering using forward Brillouin scattering in photonic-phononic emit-receive devices: Discussion and conclusion

-In this work, we analyzed an RF photonic link which utilizes a PPER Brillouin active device, and how this system can be used to implement an RF bandpass filter.
-In our analysis, we have described the output RF signal in terms of the optical, RF and acoustic parameters of the system.
-The fact that the RF link can be tailored through optical power, material properties, device geometry, as well the intensity modulator and photo-diode parameters, enables design flexibility and lends itself to multiple practical system schemes.
-The ability to design a multi-pole frequency response using a PPER, yielding out-of-band rejection of 70 dB \cite{shin2015control}, is unique compared to other Brillouin-based RF-filtering schemes.
+The ability to design a multi-pole frequency response using a PPER device, yielding out-of-band rejection of 70 dB \cite{shin2015control}, is unique compared to other Brillouin-based RF-filtering schemes.
 Additionally, an all-optical filter with a similar frequency response is challenging to realize.
-An equivalent filter response using two coupled ring-resonators would require each resonator to have a \textit{Q}-factor on the order of $10^8$, with precise control over the coupling rate between the rings and the bus waveguides \cite{little1997microring}.
-Additionally, the lasers being used in such a filtering scheme would need to be frequency-stabilized relative to the resonances used for the filtering operation.
+An equivalent filter using two coupled ring-resonators would require each resonator to have a \textit{Q}-factor on the order of $10^8$, with precise control over the coupling rates between the rings and to the bus waveguides \cite{little1997microring}.
+Moreover, the lasers used in such a filtering scheme would need to be frequency-stabilized relative to the resonances used for the filtering operation.
 Since the PPER scheme does not rely on optical resonances, it does not have these limitations, with the benefit of being optically transparent over large bandwidths \cite{shin2015control}.